 Here's the first bench that I made in 2007:

 Photo 4: How to line up the wood before putting the legs on. :

 In 2007, I had some extra wood lying around -- actually some of it I had bought out of the Extras bin at my local Home Depot hardware store for cheap.
 I also needed a weight bench, so rather than spend a large amount of money I decided to make one myself for about a quarter of the cost.

 In 2015, after giving away the first one I made a second one.

-- Two 2x6 boards, which are actually 5.5" by 1.5".
+- Two 2x6 boards, which are actually 5.5 inches by 1.5 inches.
 Typically these are sold as 8-foot planks, so you can either ask them to cut two 48 inch pieces or something shorter.
 I chose 40 inches long.
 If you'll be using this bench for not just weightlifting but also general tasks, longer is probably better.
 These pices cost me perhaps $8.

 - Cut all wood pieces to the proper lengths.
 Let the people at Home Depot (etc.) cut them for you if you lack the proper equipment.

 - Stabilize the two pieces constituting the top of the bench by attaching the central cross-beam (see photos).
 Use at least 4 screws.

 - Turn the boards over.
 Place two 11-inch pieces under each end for stability.
 Put at least 2 additional screws in through the top of the boards into the central stabilizing piece.